 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

-The truth is there is a range of different fears out there that many people have never heard of or thought about before.
-Anything that exists and even things that don't exist is something that a person could be afraid of, and those fears are very real.
+The truth is there is a range of different fears out there that many people have never heard of or even thought about.
+Anything that exists and even things that don't exist are things that a person could be afraid of, and those fears are very real.
 For the person who is suffering from that fear, life because extremely difficult, because avoiding the thing that you fear can be complex.
 Some fears, like heights, may be easier to avoid, by staying out of tall buildings, but you can't always avoid something that you're afraid of.
 You spend your entire life avoiding that thing, and then one day you have to pick up your child from the 10th story of a building because they got a cut during a field trip and that's where the medical office is.

 What Is Xanthophobia?